Carlos Cuerpo

 Carlos Cuerpo Caballero (born 26 September 1980) is a Spanish economist and politician who has been serving as minister of Economy, Trade and Enterprise in the government of Pedro Sánchez since 2023.
 He succeeded Nadia Calviño after she was elected as president of the European Investment Bank.
+Since 2008, he is a high-ranking civil servant in the High Corps of Spanish State Economists and Trade Experts.

 In June 2025, Cuerpo put forward his candidacy to become the president of the Eurogroup, competing with fellow candidates Paschal Donohoe and Rimantas Šadžius; shortly after, he withdrew his name from consideration, citing insufficient support.

+On 26 March 2026, the prime minister nominated him as first deputy prime minister.